 *Remove the parchment paper from beneath the broccoli before putting the tray under the broiler.

 Which one of these seasonings jumps out at you?!
 Let me know in the comments.
-If you enjoy this recipe, you may also want to check out the Lentil Pasta Primavera with Frozen Vegetables and read my posts: Are Frozen Vegetables Healthy? and What Can I Make with These Ingredients?.
+If you enjoy this recipe, you may also want to check out the Roasted Frozen Brussels Sprouts and Lentil Pasta Primavera with Frozen Vegetables and read my posts: Are Frozen Vegetables Healthy? and What Can I Make with These Ingredients?.

 I’d love to hear how you like this recipe!
 Rate/review using the stars on the recipe card or in the comments, and follow the Veg World on Instagram, Facebook, and Pinterest.
 Looking for something totally different?
 Browse the recipe library.